padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 * Getting BeatDrop's Song Title data from Windows Playback
 * Spout Support ([Look DrO's Spout Addition for WACUP](https://github.com/WACUP/vis_milk2/commit/8bc232a670442c79713a15881504bf2813ef8554), [leadedge's Spout Version of BeatDrop](https://github.com/leadedge/BeatDrop))
 * Blending the visualizer with Webcam (Example: [Webcam > Spout > NestDrop on Reddit](https://www.reddit.com/r/NestDrop/comments/rh6zew/webcam_spout_nestdrop/) - F2 Hotkey
+* Double Preset Mode
+* Playback Hotkeys that can be controlled on any media players
+* DeepMash Mode
+* Pressing 'C' to add random values of ret /= float3(r, g, b); in the final of the comp shader code (with 30% chance to add ret /= float3(bass, mid, treb));
+* New transitions+ choosing any transitions what you want by pressing P

 Before compiling the code:
 * Anyone who uses Visual Studio 2019, please change from debug to release and build it.